Point-PNG: Conditional Pseudo-Negatives Generation for Point Cloud Pre-Training: Introduction

 \section{Introduction}

 Self-Supervised Learning (SSL) has emerged as a crucial approach in point cloud analysis, allowing models to learn robust and generalizable representations from large volumes of unlabeled 3D data.
 With the growing accessibility of affordable 3D sensors and scanning devices, point clouds have become a widely used data format in applications such as autonomous driving, robotics, and augmented reality.
-SSL methods have achieved remarkable success in various downstream tasks involving point clouds, including 3D object classification \cite{afham2022crosspoint, abouzeid2023point2vec, pang2022masked, zhang2022point}, 3D scene understanding \cite{zhan2019self, xie2020pointcontrast}, and 3D part segmentation \cite{afham2022crosspoint, abouzeid2023point2vec, pang2022masked, zhang2022point}.
-Traditional SSL methods, particularly those based on contrastive learning, focus on learning invariant representations to input perturbations or transformations.
-However, enforcing strict invariance to transformations may suppress critical geometric cues, such as orientation or spatial displacement, that are essential for tasks in robotics where the structure and dynamics of the physical world must be preserved.
+SSL methods have achieved remarkable success in various downstream tasks involving point clouds, including 3D object classification \cite{afham2022crosspoint, abouzeid2023point2vec, pang2022masked, zhang2022point, sun20233d}, 3D scene understanding \cite{zhan2019self, xie2020pointcontrast, cheng2025lsv}, and 3D part segmentation \cite{afham2022crosspoint, abouzeid2023point2vec, pang2022masked, zhang2022point}.
+Traditional SSL methods often focus on learning invariant representations to input perturbations or transformations.
+However, enforcing strict invariance to transformations may suppress critical geometric cues, such as orientation or spatial displacement, that are essential for tasks in robotics and other autonomous applications where the structure and dynamics of the physical world must be preserved.

 Recent approaches such as EquiMod~\cite{devillers2023equimod} and SIE~\cite{garrido2023sie} address this limitation by introducing sensitivity to transformations (\ie{} equivariant objective), allowing models to explicitly encode the relationships between original and transformed point clouds in the latent space. \cblue{ SIE~\cite{garrido2023sie} shows that the linear predictor used by EquiMod~\cite{devillers2023equimod} can suppress transformation channels, collapse into an identity mapping, and produce representations that are no more informative than those of purely invariant methods.
 To mitigate this shortcut, SIE replaces the linear layer with a bias-free hypernetwork whose weights are conditioned on the transformation.
 Although the hypernetwork conditions its weights on the transformation, it cannot guarantee that the predicted transformation deviates meaningfully from the identity.
 This limitation constrains the model’s ability to capture significant local displacements in the latent space.
 Consequently, the resulting representations may exhibit only limited variation in response to different transformations, reducing their sensitivity.
 This underscores the need for strong regularization mechanisms that actively promote responsiveness to transformations. }